visualpharm/Lunacy/docs/index_updated.md

 # Welcome to Icons User Manual
-This document covers pretty much everything you need to know about how to get started and succeed with icons apps and API.
+This document helps to get started and succeed with icons apps and API.

 # Why Icons8?

-The demand for visual content seems is only getting stronger nowadays.
-Having just a huge bunch of icons files may not necessarily help one to efficiently and competitively develop and support visually rich applications.
-Wouldn't it be much better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?
+The demand for visual content is only getting stronger nowadays.
+Management of visual content becomes a troublesome task.
+How to manage icons, how to keep them up-to date and how to access them any time from anywhere?
+Icons8 offers simple reliable solutions to cope with all sorts of the challenges.

 # Which License Do I Need?